VI. Fees and Registration

 Fees

 Effective Fall 2006, the quarterly nonresident tuition fee is reduced by 100% for graduate doctoral students who have advanced to candidacy.
-Eligibility for the reduced nonresident tuition is measured in calendar years, and begins with the first academic quarter following advancement to candidacy.
+Eligibility for the reduced nonresident tuition is measured in calendar years (12 consecutive months), and begins with the first academic quarter of advancement to candidacy.
 Leave of absence and unregistered quarters will not extend a student's eligibility.
 A student who continues to be enrolled or who re-enrolls three calendar years after advancing to candidacy will be charged the full nonresident rate in effect at the time.

 Full-Time Status